alfanridho54/WriteUp-ZeroTrust/README.md

 ## Introduction

 When **SMK Harapan Bangsa** needed to provide secure remote access to its virtual laboratory for TKJ students, the traditional approach was clear: rely on VPN or direct SSH.
-But both methods carried fundamental security flaws—especially when students access the lab from home using personal devices.
+But both methods carried fundamental security flaws especially when students access the lab from home using personal devices.

 ### The Traditional Problem